Fifth Republic Movement: Post-Chavismo humanitarian crisis

-The use of Venezuelan history
+Periodization of Venezuelan history

 Venezuela historiography recognizes four "republics," or major regime changes, since the country was founded in 1811.
 The First Republic, known as the "Venezuelan Confederation," lasted until 1812.
 The Second Republic is the restored republican regime that was instituted by Simón Bolívar after his Admirable Campaign in 1813, and which lasted until 1814.
 The Third Republic refers to the period after 1816 in which various patriot guerrilla bands joined under Bolívar's leadership in the Llanos of Venezuela and set up an independent government.
 This process culminated in the Congress of Angostura, but shortly thereafter the Congress declared Venezuela to be part of a larger Gran Colombia.
 Gran Colombia lasted only a decade and at its dissolution Venezuela became once again the "Republic of Venezuela," which is considered the start of the Fourth Republic.
-In 1864, the country was then restructured into the "United States of Venezuela", before reverting once again to the name "Republic of Venezuela" in 1953.
+In 1864, the country was restructured as the "United States of Venezuela", before reverting once again to the name "Republic of Venezuela" in 1953.
 Although both periods began with the implementation of new constitutions (the fourth and twenty-fourth constitutions, respectively), both have been deemed by Venezuelan historiography as a continuation of the Fourth Republic.
+In 1999, the country officially renamed itself as the Bolivarian Republic of Venezuela.

 Since Chávez's election to the Presidency in 1998, the country has been known as the "Bolivarian Republic of Venezuela", signaling Chávez' desires to usher in a new era of politics and government.
 This unique "Bolivarian" government is the "Fifth Republic" referred to in the party's title.
 The use of the phrase also echoes the French Fifth Republic, which was another sweeping political change to deal with political instability during decolonisation.

+Chávez repeatedly framed the Bolivarian Revolution as a break from what he described as the political stagnation and corruption of the Fourth Republic.
+By promoting the idea of a "Fifth Republic", his movement emphasized the creation of new institutions.
+The 1999 Constitution was presented as the foundational document of this new republican era, making the beginning of what the MVR considered a phase in Venezuelan History.

 Dissolution

 On 18 December 2006, Hugo Chávez announced plans to dissolve the party, hoping that the 23 other parties that supported his government would follow suit and collectively form the proposed United Socialist Party of Venezuela.
+According to Hetland(2017), the creation of the PSUV in 2007 was motivated by the need for a more cohesive organization to consolidate Chavista control.
+The PSUV quickly rose in power and became Venezuela's largest political party, incorporating MVR members and leaders.
+Scholars note that this merger marked the transition from a fragmented pro-government coalition to a system more centered on Chavismo.